PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 - b) Somewhat disappointed
 - c) Not disappointed

 You want to learn everything you possibly can about people who answer "very disappointed".
 Organize a call and talk to these users.
-Follow-up survey questions are useful too, but don't rely on these alone.
 Ask open-ended, probing questions to understand why they love your product.
-Do the same users in the "somewhat disappointed" cohort.
+Do the same for users in the "somewhat disappointed" cohort.

 Based on his research of 100+ startups, Ellis believes 40% answering "very disappointed" is a strong signal of product-market fit.
 The more responses you get, the more reliable the signal.
 Ellis recommends a minimum of 30: